Friday, 19 July 2024

 After starting to build and paint some accessories I got side tracked, as I often do, so the truck and trailer were relegated to a nice dust free storage box.
-Early in 2024 I got some inspiration from the most excellent ‘The Army that got away' publication to restart the project.
-The book tells the story of how 15 Army largely escaped from their Atlantic coast defensive positions after D-Day.
+Early in 2024 I got some inspiration from the excellent ‘The Army that got away' publication to restart the project.
+The book tells the story of how the German 15th Army largely escaped from their Atlantic coast defensive positions after D-Day.
 Pursued without any real urgency they escaped via the Scheldt estuary pretty much intact.
-There is some great info and period images that I’ve never seen before, and it gave me some ideas on how I could finish of this project.
+There is some great info and period images that I’ve never seen before, and it gave me some ideas on how I could finish off this project.

 I started building a base that I could display both vehicles abandoned and pushed off the side of the road with GI's rummaging over the booty.